truelockmc/PC-Optimus/Documentation/PCOptimus.py/Code Explaination.md

 19. **`import requests`**
     - **`requests`**: A popular module for making HTTP requests.
 It simplifies interaction with web APIs and websites by providing a simple interface for sending GET, POST, PUT, DELETE requests, and more.

+20. **`import win32com.client`**
+    - **`win32com.client`**: A module from the `pywin32` library that enables Python to interact with Windows COM (Component Object Model) objects.
+This allows automation of Windows applications like Microsoft Office (Excel, Word, Outlook) through their COM interfaces.
+It is useful for automating tasks such as creating Word documents, sending emails via Outlook, or manipulating Excel spreadsheets directly from Python.
+In this Code it is used to create Costum shortcuts.

 #### **3. Summary**